ZwickyTransientFacility/scope-ml/doc/usage.md

 ```
 PYTHONPATH = /Users/username/scope

-0 */2 * * * /opt/homebrew/bin/gtimeout 2h ~/miniforge3/envs/scope-env/bin/python ~/scope/gcn_cronjob.py > ~/scope/log_gcn_cronjob.txt 2>&1
+0 */2 * * * /opt/homebrew/bin/gtimeout 2h ~/miniforge3/envs/scope-env/bin/python scope-gcn-cronjob > ~/scope/log_gcn_cronjob.txt 2>&1

 ```
 In the first line above, the `PYTHONPATH` environment variable is defined to include the `scope` directory.
 Without this line, any code that imports from `scope` will throw an error, since the user's usual `PYTHONPATH` variable is not accessed in the `cron` environment.

 The second line begins with the familiar `cron` timing pattern described above.
 It continues by specifying the a maximum runtime of 2 hours before timing out using the `gtimeout` command.
 On a Mac, this can be installed with `homebrew` by running `brew install coreutils`.
 Note that the full path to `gtimeout` must be specified.
 After the timeout comes the call to the `gcn_cronjob.py` script.
 Note that the usual `#/usr/bin/env python` line at the top of SCoPe's python scripts does not work within the `cron` environment.
-Instead, `python` must be explicitly specified, and in order to have access to the modules installed in `scope-env` we must provide a full path like the one above (`~/miniforge3/envs/scope-env/bin/python`).
+Instead, `python` must be explicitly specified, and in order to have access to the modules and scripts installed in `scope-env` we must provide a full path like the one above (`~/miniforge3/envs/scope-env/bin/python`).
 The line concludes by sending the script's output to a dedicated log file.
 This file gets overwritten each time the script runs.

 ### Check if `cron` job is running
 It can be useful to know whether the script within a cron job is currently running.
 One way to do this for `gcn_cronjob.py` is to run the command `ps aux | grep gcn_cronjob.py`.
 This will always return one item (representing the command you just ran), but if the script is currently running you will see more than one item.

 ## Local feature generation/inference
 SCoPe contains a script that runs local feature generation and inference on sources specified in an input file.
 Example input files are contained within the `tools` directory (`local_scope_radec.csv` and `local_scope_ztfid.csv`).
-After receiving either ra/dec coordinates or ZTF light curve IDs (plus an object ID for each entry), the `run_scope_local.py` script will generate features and run inference using existing trained models, saving the results to timestamped directories.
-This script accepts most arguments from `generate_features.py` and `inference.py`.
+After receiving either ra/dec coordinates or ZTF light curve IDs (plus an object ID for each entry), the `run-scope-local` script will generate features and run inference using existing trained models, saving the results to timestamped directories.
+This script accepts most arguments from `generate-features` and `scope-inference`.
 Additional inputs specific to this script are listed below.

 inputs:
 1. --path-dataset : path (from base scope directory or fully qualified) to parquet, hdf5 or csv file containing specific sources (str)